 - An appreciation of the collaborative process of television, and the chance to meet like-minded creatives.

-- Receive invaluable feedback on your original ideas and material.
+- Invaluable feedback on your original ideas and material.

-- have created a flawed protagonist and written a 2-page audition scene
+- created a 'flawed' protagonist and written a 2-page audition scene

 - devised a television drama series